-Rarely, massive bacteremia or particularly virulent microorganisms cause endocarditis on normal valves.
+Massive bacteremia or particularly virulent microorganisms (eg, Staphylococcus aureus) cause endocarditis on normal valves.

 Infective endocarditis occurs most often on the left side (eg, mitral or aortic valve).
 About 10 to 20% of cases are right-sided (tricuspid or pulmonic valve).
-IV drug abusers have a much higher incidence of right-sided endocarditis (about 30 to 70%).
+Patients who use illicit intravenous drugs have a much higher incidence of right-sided endocarditis (about 30 to 70%).

-Causative microorganisms vary by site of infection, source of bacteremia, and host risk factors (eg, IV drug abuse), but overall, streptococci and Staphylococcus aureus cause 80 to 90% of cases.
-Enterococci, gram-negative bacilli, HACEK organisms (Haemophilus sp, Actinobacillus actinomycetemcomitans, Cardiobacterium hominis, Eikenella corrodens, and Kingella kingae—see HACEK Infections), and fungi cause most of the rest.
-Why streptococci and staphylococci frequently adhere to vegetations and why gram-negative aerobic bacilli seldom adhere are unclear.
-However, the ability of S. aureus to adhere to fibronectin may play a role, as may dextran production by viridans streptococci.
+Causative microorganisms vary by site of infection, source of bacteremia, and host risk factors (eg, IV illicit drug use), but overall, streptococci and Staphylococcus aureus cause 80 to 90% of cases.
+Enterococci, gram-negative bacilli, HACEK organisms HACEK Infections The HACEK group (Haemophilus species, Aggregatibacter actinomycetemcomitans, Cardiobacterium hominis, Eikenella corrodens, Kingella kingae) includes weakly... read more (Haemophilus species, Actinobacillus actinomycetemcomitans, Cardiobacterium hominis, Eikenella corrodens, and Kingella kingae), and fungi cause most of the rest.
+However, the incidence of staphylococcal and enterococcal endocarditis has been increasing, and streptococcal endocarditis has been decreasing.

 Endocarditis has local and systemic consequences.

-Systemic consequences are primarily due to embolization of infected material from the heart valve and, primarily in chronic infection, immune-mediated phenomena.
 Right-sided lesions typically produce septic pulmonary emboli, which may result in pulmonary infarction, pneumonia, or empyema.
-Left-sided lesions may embolize to any tissue, particularly the kidneys, spleen, and CNS.
+Left-sided lesions may embolize to any tissue, particularly the kidneys, spleen, and central nervous system.
 Mycotic aneurysms can form in any major artery.
 Cutaneous and retinal emboli are common.
 Diffuse glomerulonephritis may result from immune complex deposition.

 Infective endocarditis may have an indolent, subacute course or a more acute, fulminant course with greater potential for rapid decompensation.

 Subacute bacterial endocarditis (SBE), although aggressive, usually develops insidiously and progresses slowly (ie, over weeks to months).
 Often, no source of infection or portal of entry is evident.
-SBE is caused most commonly by streptococci (especially viridans, microaerophilic, anaerobic, and nonenterococcal group D streptococci and enterococci) and less commonly by S. aureus, Staphylococcus epidermidis, Gemella morbillorum, Abiotrophia defectiva (formerly, Streptococcus defectivus), Granulicatella sp, and fastidious Haemophilus sp.
-SBE often develops on abnormal valves after asymptomatic bacteremia due to periodontal, GI, or GU infections.
+SBE is caused most commonly by streptococci (especially viridans, microaerophilic, anaerobic, and nonenterococcal group D streptococci and enterococci) and less commonly by S. aureus, Staphylococcus epidermidis, Gemella morbillorum, Abiotrophia defectiva (formerly, Streptococcus defectivus), Granulicatella species, and fastidious Haemophilus species.
+SBE often develops on abnormal valves after asymptomatic bacteremia due to periodontal, gastrointestinal, or genitourinary infections.

 Acute bacterial endocarditis (ABE) usually develops abruptly and progresses rapidly (ie, over days).
 A source of infection or portal of entry is often evident.
 When bacteria are virulent or bacterial exposure is massive, ABE can affect normal valves.
 It is usually caused by S. aureus, group A hemolytic streptococci, pneumococci, or gonococci.

-Prosthetic valvular endocarditis (PVE) develops in 2 to 3% of patients within 1 yr after valve replacement and in 0.5%/yr thereafter.
+Prosthetic valvular endocarditis (PVE) develops in 2 to 3% of patients within 1 year after valve replacement and in 0.5%/year thereafter.
 It is more common after aortic than after mitral valve replacement and affects mechanical and bioprosthetic valves equally.
-Early-onset infections (< 2 mo after surgery) are caused mainly by contamination during surgery with antimicrobial-resistant bacteria (eg, S. epidermidis, diphtheroids, coliform bacilli, Candida sp, Aspergillus sp).
-Late-onset infections are caused mainly by contamination with low-virulence organisms during surgery or by transient asymptomatic bacteremias, most often with streptococci; S. epidermidis; diphtheroids; and the fastidious gram-negative bacilli, Haemophilus sp, Actinobacillus actinomycetemcomitans, and Cardiobacterium hominis.
+Early-onset infections (< 2 months after surgery) are caused mainly by contamination during surgery with antimicrobial-resistant bacteria (eg, S. epidermidis, diphtheroids, coliform bacilli) or by fungi (eg, Candida species, Aspergillus species).
+Late-onset infections are caused mainly by contamination with low-virulence organisms during surgery or by transient asymptomatic bacteremias, most often with streptococci; S. epidermidis; diphtheroids; and the fastidious gram-negative bacilli, Haemophilus species, Actinobacillus actinomycetemcomitans, and Cardiobacterium hominis.

 Symptoms and signs vary based on the classification but are nonspecific.